Protocol Channels: Conclusion

 \section{Conclusion}

 Protocol channels provide attackers a new way to send hidden information through networks.
-Even if a detection by network security monitoring systems is possible -- e.g. because of unusual protocols used by the attacker -- a regeneration of the hidden data is as good as impossible since it would need information about the transfered data type, the way the sent protocol combinations are interpreted (e.g. big-endian or little-endian) and a recording of all sent packets to make a regeneration possible.
+Even if a detection by network security monitoring systems is possible -- e.g. because of unusual protocols used by the attacker -- a regeneration of the hidden data is as good as impossible since it would need information about the transfered data type, the way the sent protocol combinations are interpreted (e.g. big-endian or little-endian) and a recording of all sent packets to enable a regeneration of a channel's input.

 \end{small}